Re-simulating ATE Pattern with Conditional Delayed Start

 1. Delay Start Condition

-Consider a DUT with a single called delayStart, which transitions from 0 to 1 at 10ns.
+Consider a DUT with a signal called delayStart, which transitions from 0 to 1 at 10ns.
 At the 0 to 1 transition, you would like to start the application of the ATE pattern sourced from a TSSI waveforms database (WDB).

 Consider the original WDB with stimulus and response starting at 0ns: